ansonyeoh/ML-Bayesian-Classifier/README.md

 Using the data in “diseased” and “healthy” variables, perform 2-fold cross-validation and compute the error for each classifier.</br>

 ![](https://github.com/ansonyeoh/ML-Bayesian-Classifier/blob/master/raw/error%20rate.png?raw=true) </br>
+The average error for the ML with Naïve is 32 and 36.8, the ML without Naïve is 18.8 and 20.5.
+The error of ML without Naïve is lower than the classifier with Naïve assumption.
+Therefore, ML estimate without Naïve assumption is better than the one with Naïve assumption.</br>

 ![](https://github.com/ansonyeoh/ML-Bayesian-Classifier/blob/master/raw/er2.png?raw=true) </br>